Black vs. White Shade Cloth: Which One is Right for Your Needs?

 Material and UV Protection:

-- Both black and white shade cloths are made from high-density polyethylene (HDPE) and treated with UV stabilizers for durability.
-Both types typically last 5-10 years for black and 5-8 years for white shade cloths, depending on environmental exposure.
+Both black and white shade cloths are made from high-density polyethylene (HDPE) and treated with UV stabilizers for durability.
+However, black shade cloth has a natural UV-resistant advantage due to the presence of carbon black, which enhances its lifespan.
+Typically, black shade cloth lasts 8-10 years, while white shade cloth, though treated for UV protection, usually lasts around 5-8 years, depending on environmental exposure.

 Light Absorption and Reflection: